krisvanrens/memo-cache/README.md

 # memo-cache

-A small cache with retention management for memoization.
+A small, fixed-size cache with retention management for memoization.

 ## Introduction